-Management, Habitat, and Monitoring
+Habitat, Environment, and Management

-Penobscot River Diadromous Fishes Restoration Plan - DMR, cooperatively with the Department of Inland Fish and Wildlife developed a strategic plan with the goal of enhancing, restoring, diadromous fish populations and managing resident fish populations, aquatic resources and the ecosystems on which they depend, for their intrinsic, ecological, economic, recreational, scientific, and educational values for use by the people of the State.
-The plan recognizes that restoring ecosystem processes and integrated multi-species fish management will increase potential success.
-A five year operational plan is being developed.
+Penobscot River Diadromous Fishes Restoration Plan - DMR, cooperatively with the Department of Inland Fish and Wildlife developed strategic and operational plans with the goal of enhancing and restoring diadromous fish populations and managing resident fish populations, aquatic resources and the ecosystems on which they depend, for their intrinsic, ecological, economic, recreational, scientific, and educational values for use by the people of the State.
+The plans recognizes that restoring ecosystem processes and integrated multispecies fish management will increase potential success.